THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## Annocement
-I am always looking for highly self-motivated students and interns to join exciting research projects on Trustworthy AI in our group.
+I am always looking for highly self-motivated research interns to join exciting research projects on Trustworthy AI in our group.
 Drop me an email if you are interested!

 ## News